carpentries/carpentries.org/content/posts/2026/03/please-update-your-amy-profile.md

 ### Update email address and list of workshops taught

-If you need to update your email address, please reach out to us at team@carpentries.org, and we will gladly assist you.
+If you need to update your email address, please reach out to us at {{< param team_email >}}, and we will gladly assist you.
 You are not able to make this change on your own.
 Our team must manually update your email.

 Your AMY profile contains a list of all the events you have participated in.
-If the list is inaccurate, please also let us know by contacting team@carpentries.org.
+If the list is inaccurate, please also let us know by contacting {{< param team_email >}}.
 If you have the workshop website available, the workshop slug or the workshop dates, please provide that information when you email us.

 ### Option to remove X/Twitter profile and add your Bluesky and Mastodon profiles